Polar Capital funds boosted by investors' bets on Japan

 "We remain optimistic on the outlook for the group, assuming market conditions do not deteriorate materially," said Chief Executive Tim Woolley.

-Analysts at Numis Securities called the performance "a little better than expected," noting adjusted pretax profits at 16.8 million pounds had come in at the top end of analysts' forecasts.
+Analysts at Numis Securities called the performance "a little better than expected," noting adjusted pretax profits at 16.8 million pounds ($26.3 million) had come in at the top end of analysts' forecasts.

 Net inflows into the group's funds - the balance between new money and client withdrawals - were $1.6 billion over the year, the company said.